 TLDR: Dealing with the complexity of the real world is more difficult, but also more valuable, than solving singular novel problems.

-In our second insight “Engineering is the bottleneck” we argue that the vast majority of companies are in need of AI engineers, not AI scientists.
+In our second insight, “Engineering is the bottleneck,” we argue that the vast majority of companies need AI engineers, not AI scientists.
 We also discuss solid engineering principles that can make or break industrial AI systems.

 The mess that is engineering

 In commercial software engineering and data science, most problems are best solved by applying solid engineering principles, rather than relying on novel research techniques.

 Unfortunately, many laymen and managers confuse software engineering with scientific research.
 The day to day work of a software engineer is imagined as a conveyor belt with complex problems that need to be solved.
 Once a problem is solved, the engineers move on to the next one.
 The best engineers are the ones that can solve the most challenging problems the fastest.
 We believe this view represents a misunderstanding of the field.

 Only a tiny percentage of companies deal with deep, novel research problems that can be dealt with in isolation.
 Rather than dealing with the complexity of individual problems, software engineering usually revolves around tackling the accumulation of complexity from past solutions.

 Software engineering is like maintaining a box of wires